 How to register to BAFE Emergency Lighting Systems SP203-4 Scheme

 In recognition of industry practice and demand, the scheme has been split into four modules.
 The intention of this is to ensure that a company only gains BAFE registration for the modules in which they are competent to work.
 The four modules are:

-For detailed scheme information please download BAFE Scheme Reference SP203 Part 4 For the Design, Installation, Commissioning & Maintenance of Emergency Lighting Systems - This has been revised to reflect changes to BS 5266-1.
+For detailed information about compliance with the BAFE SP203-4 scheme please download the BAFE SP203-4 Scheme Document (For the Design, Installation, Commissioning & Maintenance of Emergency Lighting Systems).

 Check requirements.
 Do you have competent systems in place?
 For this scheme you do not need ISO9001 certification.
 However, you are required to have robust Quality Management Systems in place.
 This is explained in the scheme document (Clause 11 – Management Systems).